Joaquin6/zsh-functions/README.md

 -----------------------------------------------------------------------
 pscopy_xauth       Copies xauth data to "$1" at "$2"
 psffconv           Converts (ffmpeg) file $1 to $2, or $1 to ${1:r}.mp4
-pslist             lists ~/functions/* with their embedded descriptions psls               `ls` or `ls -A`, depending on [[ -d .git ]] psprobe_host       Checks "$1" is alive, outputs also timestamp psrecompile        Recompiles ~/.zshrc, ~/.zcompdump pssetup_ssl_cert   creates certificate (files key,crt,pem), see -h
+pslist             Lists ~/functions/* with their embedded descriptions psls               `ls` or `ls -A`, depending on [[ -d .git ]] psprobe_host       Checks "$1" is alive, outputs also timestamp psrecompile        Recompiles ~/.zshrc, ~/.zcompdump pssetup_ssl_cert   Creates certificate (files key,crt,pem), see -h
 -----------------------------------------------------------------------
 t1fromhex          Converts hex-triplet into terminal color index t1uncolor          Perl invocation to strip color codes (use in pipe)